Aviah/one-click-django-docs/deployment.md

     you@dev-machine$ site-reload (or site-up)

 Test the site.
-Once everything works, and all changes are commited, push to the main repository:
+If everything works, and all changes are commited, push to the main repository:

  	you@dev-machine: git push

 Now you are ready to deploy the website repo.

+*Note: In a more advanced stage, you would run a tests suite before deployment*

-## Deployment of Python,HTML Changes
+## Deployment of Python, HTML Changes

 Changes to Deploy| Status
 --------|-------